oldvabik/InternetShop/README.md

-# Internet Shop
+# Warehouse Management

 ## Description
-The **Internet Shop** is a modern e-commerce platform that provides users with a seamless online shopping experience.
+The **Warehouse Management** is a modern e-commerce platform that provides users with a seamless online shopping experience.
 The system is designed to handle product browsing, order management, and secure transactions.
 Customers can explore a wide range of products categorized for easy navigation, add items to their shopping cart, and proceed to checkout with multiple payment options.

 The platform supports user authentication, allowing both registered customers and administrators to access different functionalities.
 Customers can manage their profiles, track orders, and leave reviews, while administrators have access to inventory management, order processing, and customer service tools.